shaheedghazi/Secure-Your-VoIP-SIP-Server-with-APIBan/README.md

 ```

 ## 🛡️ Enhanced Security with CrowdSec
-Create a script to sync blocked IPs with CrowdSec:
+Create a script to sync blocked IPs with CrowdSec (`nano api2crowdsec.sh`):
 ```bash
 #!/bin/bash